Zoey Commerce Review

 Furthermore, web design with Zoey is highly user-friendly.
-Quite possibly, the best theme editor I’ve seen (more of this in Web Design below).
+It is, quite possibly, the best theme editor I’ve seen (more of this in Web Design below).

 As a whole, Zoey’s admin is stellar.

 Like Magento, Zoey comes with an extensive feature set.
-You can take a look at Zoey’s features for yourself by clicking around the drop down bar underneath the “Features” tab, or you can read through my summary below.
+You can take a look at Zoey’s features for yourself by exploring the drop down bar underneath the “B2C” tab, or you can read through my summary below:

 - Discounts: Flexible rules allow you to make your discounts as specific as you’d like.

-- Faceted search: Let customers find what they want quickly by filtering your products based on attributes.
-Fun fact: with other platforms, this feature is usually only available in enterprise solutions.
+- Faceted Search: Let customers find what they want quickly by filtering your products based on attributes.

 - Swatches: Display accurate images for the product attributes your customers select.

-- Up-sell and cross-sell: Advertise related products to boost your sales.
+- Up-Sell & Cross-Sell: Advertise related products to boost your sales.

-- Sell in bundles and kits: Sell any sort of multi-product package you’d like.
+- Sell In Bundles & Kits: Sell any sort of multi-product package you’d like.

-- International sales tools: Sell in multiple languages, using over 169 currencies and 50 international payment gateways.
-Read more about international selling here.
+- International Sales Tools: Sell in 80+ languages, using 168+ currencies and 50+ international payment gateways.

-- Sitewide HTTPS: This is only available for the business level and above.
-HTTPS is not only good for security, but also it boosts SEO rankings.
+- Sitewide HTTPS: HTTPS is not only good for security; it also boosts SEO rankings.

 - Content Delivery Network: A CDN lets you distribute your content to servers worldwide so that your content delivers to your customers’ browsers in less time.

-Here are a couple examples of the themes available.
+Here are a few of the themes available:

-I’m really blown away by this editor’s capabilities.
-Please, please sign up for a trial and try it out for yourself.
+I’m really blown away by the visual editor’s capabilities.
+Sign up for a trial and try it out for yourself.
 It was even (dare I say) fun to use.

 Integrations & Add-Ons

-Zoey has 109 apps available in their marketplace.
-While that’s far below the number of apps many platforms offer (Shopify comes to mind), for a platform that’s only two years old, 109 is not bad.
+Zoey has 90+ apps available in their marketplace (when you don’t count the payment gateways).
+While that’s far below the number of apps many platforms offer (Shopify comes to mind), it isn’t too bad.